kid-icarus/jira.nvim/README.md

+# jira.nvim

+A neovim interface to Jira.

+## Goals

+- Maximalism - an all-encompassing interface to Jira vs. tiny lib.
+- Integration - integrate with popular neovim plugins for an enhanced UX.
+    Telescope, etc.

+## Non-goals

+Vim compatibility.

-# Currently a work in progress!
+## 🚨 Currently a work in progress!

 Please follow along with the [initial release discussion](https://github.com/kid-icarus/jira.nvim/discussions/1) for an overview of the project's status.

-## jira.nvim

-A neovim interface to Jira.

 ## ⚡️ Requirements